 Given that students with disabilities were significantly impacted by school closure and virtual learning and given that special education remains a national critical shortage area, it is imperative that we attract and retain licensed special education teachers to provide direct support to students with disabilities to close the achievement gap that has been exacerbated by the pandemic.

 - Special education teachers’ daily contracts will be extended by 30 minutes in FY22 and FY23 to foster special education teacher retention by compensating special education teachers for the additional workload required to address compliance responsibilities beyond their instructional duties.

 - Principals may use their allocations to fund hourly teachers, hourly counselors, hourly psychologists, or hourly social workers, to provide after-hours tutoring or small group instruction.

 - Principals may opt to use extended teacher contracts or external tutoring companies instead of hourly assistance.

 - Principals may use funds for professional development and other appropriate activities in compliance with the grant.

-- Funds have been set aside for an additional year of enhanced summer school in 2022 (FY23).
+- Funds were set aside for an additional year of enhanced summer school in 2022 (FY23).

 - Selected after-school programs will be improved including bus transportation in FY22, FY23 and FY24.

-- Stipend for School based Intervention and Support Coordinator
+- Stipend for School based Intervention and Support Lead

 - $20K per school (Academic and SEL)